Xilinx/Vitis_Libraries/docs/src/guide/hash_join/hash_join_mpu.rst

 .. image:: /images/hash_join_mpu.png
    :alt: Hash Join MPU Structure
-   :width: 80%
    :align: center

-The HASH-JOIN primitive has a clustered design internally to utilize the advantage of high memory bandwidth in Xilinx FPGA.
+The Hash-Join primitive has a clustered design internally to utilize the advantage of high memory bandwidth in Xilinx FPGA.
-Workload is distributed based on MSBs of hash value of join key to Process Units (PU's), so that eachPU can work independently.
+Workload is distributed based on MSBs of hash value of join key to Processing Units (PU's), so that each PU can work independently.
-Current design uses 8 PU's, served by 4 input channels though each of which a pair of key and payload can be passed in each cycle.
+Current design uses 8 PU's, served by 4 input channels through each of which a pair of key and payload can be passed in each cycle.

 The number of PU is set to 8, as each PU requires a dedicated bank to avoid conflicts, and due to DDR/HBM memory access delay, 4 channels can serve enough data to these PU's.
-Each PU performs HASH-JOIN in 3 phases.
+Each PU performs Hash-Join in 3 phases.

 1. build bitmap: with small table as input, the number of keys falls into each hash values are counted.
    The number of counts are stored in bit vector in URAM.